skip to content

 Postgraduate Study

-The PhD degree in Biochemistry is designed to train students to be effective research scientists.
+The PhD in Biochemistry is designed to train students to be effective research scientists.
 In addition to developing deep knowledge of a subject area and a broader understanding of the relevant field, students will develop skills in:

 • identifying experimentally answerable scientific questions and assessing the value of these questions to both science and society